cwtsteven/C-like-Compiler/README.md

 | java          | 0.86s         |
 | compiler      | 1.44s         |

-In order to run the benchmark script, please execute <code>cd benchmark</code> and run <code>sh benchmark.sh</code>.
+In order to run the benchmark script, please execute <code>sh benchmark.sh</code>.
 The code that was used in benchmarking can also be found inside the <code>benchmark</code> folder.